 Indonesia is a large country with multiple cultures and languages.
 Customs vary from province to province, and from school to school.
 Generally speaking, you will find that Indonesians have a tolerance, curiosity, and sense of humor regarding behaviors and customs that are different than their own.
 You can expect your Indonesian community members to be curious about your background, customs, and religious beliefs and practices.
-Relationships are the “coin of the realm,” in Indonesia and the responsibility for initiating, building, and nurturing them will fall to you.
+Relationships are the most important thing in Indonesia and the responsibility for initiating, building, and nurturing them will fall to you.
 Social activities, while varying by location, will include family events, such as weddings and circumcision festivities, and community events, such as dedications and graduations.
-Religious events around holidays such as Idul Fitri present opportunities for Volunteers to become involved in community life.
+Religious events around holidays such as Idul Fitri, Idul Adha, Christmas and Easter present opportunities for Volunteers to become involved in community life.
 School schedules also include a number of social activities, including student competitions and trips, welcome and farewell celebrations, and activities for anniversaries and national holidays.
 On a day-to-day basis, many Volunteers enjoy the company of community members through visits to each other’s homes, short excursions to local sights, and simply spending time together.
-Volunteers also comprise a tight-knit social network, and neighboring Volunteers engage in social activities with each other’s communities.
+Volunteers also often comprise a tight-knit social network, and neighboring Volunteers may engage in social activities with each other’s communities.

 Professionalism, Dress, and Behavior